n-bock/docker-gwyddion/README.md

     docker run -p 8888:8888 nbock/gwyddion

-Open <http://localhost:8888/> in your favorite Browser and copy the security token from the command line to access your Jupyter environment.
+Open <http://localhost:8888/> in your browser and copy the security token from the command line to access your Jupyter environment.
 Open a new Python 2 notebook and test the Gwyddion binding with:

     import gwy